MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 [!INCLUDE[tsql-appliesto-sslinux-only](../includes/tsql-appliesto-sslinux-only.md)]

-Starting with SQL Server 2017, SQL Server is supported on both Linux and Windows.
-Like Windows-based SQL Server deployments, SQL Server databases and instances need to be highly available under Linux.
-This article covers the technical aspects of planning and deploying highly available Linux-based SQL Server databases and instances, as well as some of the differences from Windows-based installations.
-Because SQL Server may be new for Linux professionals, and Linux may be new for SQL Server professionals, the article at times introduces concepts that may be familiar to some and unfamiliar to others.
+Starting with [!INCLUDE[sssql17-md](../includes/sssql17-md.md)], [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] is supported on both Linux and Windows.
+Like Windows-based [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] deployments, [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] databases and instances need to be highly available under Linux.
+This article covers the technical aspects of planning and deploying highly available Linux-based [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] databases and instances, as well as some of the differences from Windows-based installations.
+Because [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] may be new for Linux professionals, and Linux may be new for [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] professionals, the article at times introduces concepts that may be familiar to some and unfamiliar to others.

-## SQL Server availability options for Linux deployments
+## [!INCLUDE[ssnoversion-md](../includes/ssnoversion-md.md)] availability options for Linux deployments
 Besides backup and restore, the same three availability features are available on Linux as for Windows-based deployments:
 -   Always On Availability Groups (AGs)
 -   Always On Failover Cluster Instances (FCIs)
 -   [Log Shipping](sql-server-linux-use-log-shipping.md)

 On Windows, FCIs always require an underlying Windows Server failover cluster (WSFC).
-Depending on the deployment scenario, an AG usually requires an underlying WSFC, with the exception being the new None variant in SQL Server 2017.
+Depending on the deployment scenario, an AG usually requires an underlying WSFC, with the exception being the new None variant in [!INCLUDE[sssql17-md](../includes/sssql17-md.md)].
 A WSFC does not exist in Linux.
 Clustering implementation in Linux is discussed below in [Pacemaker for Always On Availability Groups and failover cluster instances on Linux](#pacemaker-for-always-on-availability-groups-and-failover-cluster-instances-on-linux).

 ## A quick Linux primer
 While some Linux installations may be installed with an interface, most are not, meaning that nearly everything at the operating system layer is done via command line.
 The common term for this command line in the Linux world is a *bash shell*.